The following are descriptions of some of the projects and initiatives undertaken by SPOHT since 1974.

 Thornhill Village Festival

-Since 1977, Thornhill has come together each year on the 3rd Saturday in September for the Thornhill Village Festival.
-Over the years, the Festival has helped to foster community identity and spirit in the urban village of Thornhill.
+From 1977-2018 SPOHT hosted the Thornhill Village Festival each year on the 3rd Saturday in September.
+Over the years, the Festival helped helped to foster community identity and spirit in the urban village of Thornhill.

-The Thornhill Archives & Special Collections was established in 2001 by the Society for the Preservation of Historic Thornhill.
+The Thornhill Archives was established in 2001 by the Society for the Preservation of Historic Thornhill.
 The Archives identifies, acquires and maintains material of lasting archival, informational, and historical value, and makes it available to the public.

 Through the Archives web site you can learn about this collection, view our digital exhibits, and find out how you can access and contribute to this rich and growing resource.